 How to tune a harp in E flat (Eb)

 Sometimes figuring out what key to tune your lever harp in can be confusing.
 Unlike concert harps which are fully chromatic, lever harps cannot play in every key.
-Lever harp players therefore have to find different ways of accessing the most amount of possible keys.
+Lever harp players therefore have to find different ways of accessing the largest number of possible keys.
 The most common way of doing this is to tune the harp to E flat (Eb).

 If you’re not sure how to tune a harp by ear or with a digital tuning meter you can follow our guide here.

-Many new comers to the harp will tune their harp to C major (which is the same as all the white notes on the piano).
-Whilst this does simplify the learning process somewhat it is also more limiting and can waste the potential of the harp semitones.
-Tuning in C major only allows you to add sharps and therefore restricts the number of available keys.
+Many newcomers to the harp will tune their harp to C major, which is the same as having all the white notes on the piano (when all the levers are off).
+Whilst this does simplify the learning process initially, it is also more limiting and can waste the potential of the harp semitones by limiting the number of common (and thus useful) keys available.
+Tuning in C major only allows you to add sharps and therefore (for example) means that the harp can never be set to any key including flats, such as F major (a very common key).

-Tuning in Eb on the other hand allows you to play in a wider variety of keys and maximises the full use of the semitones.
-Whilst this is a bit more tricky to tune initially, the flexibility of tuning in Eb will pay dividends as you become more familiar with the instrument.
+Tuning in Eb major, on the other hand, allows the harpist to play in a wider variety of keys.
+Whilst if you are new to music this requires slightly more brainwork initially, the flexibility of tuning in Eb major will pay dividends as you become more familiar with the instrument.

 So what strings do I tune differently?